they buried their elders by firs and pines,

 auctions off sorrow for so little.

-and gracious voices of their long gone elders.
+the voices of their long gone elders speak

 though they not the land.